Brunus-Labs/boilerplate/README.md

 experiments.
 Feel free to use this repo to give yourself a head start on your next project!

-## .git-hooks

-Git hooks are a way to automate certain tasks triggered by git.
-This boilerplate uses conventional commits, so our git-hooks help us make sure our commit messages are following the correct standards before committing.

-`commit-msg` is run when you enter your commit message, and makes sure its following the right naming conventions.

-`prepare-commit-msg` is run when you open up the commit file (you may or may not do this in your general workflow, and that okay).
-All this does is add an extra newline so that if your entering a commit message from the CLI, you don't get a warning about spaces before body content.

 #### Dependencies

 These use the `commitlint` cli tool.
 Install this via your node package manager.